A throwback to the GLAMOUR DAYS OF FLYING & Why a new generation of women WORK TO TRAVEL!

 Living within the Western world, women enjoy a sense of empowerment.

 We are therefore the driving force behind equal opportunity in the workforce.
-As women, we are achieving greater success in our careers than ever before!
+As women, we are achieving greater success in our careers than ever before.
 But a successful career is also about our work-life balance.
-Savvy women work to travel and set their sights on building their career, whilst saving up to set off on their next travel adventure!
+So savvy women work to travel and set their sights on building their career, whilst saving up to set off on their next travel adventure!
 Do you want to be one of these women?
-Then read on!

 Fast-forward to the social revolution and women are now taking on the world!
 And as ambitious women, we work to travel!